algolia/jekyll-algolia/docs-src/src/faq.md

 been created in your source directory.
 This will contain the content of the record that has been rejected.
 It might give you hints about what went wrong.

-A common cause for this issue often liens in the page HTML.
+A common cause for this issue often lies in the page HTML.
 Maybe the HTML is malformed (a tag is not closed for example), or instead of several small paragraphs there is only one large paragraph.
 This can cause the parser to take the whole page content (instead of small chunks of it) to create the